Cataract Surgery &

 About Cataract Surgery

 During cataract surgery we remove cataract and replace it with a clear permanent lens implant (IOL) in order to correct your vision.
 Among seniors and “baby boomers,” cataract surgery is one of the safest, most effective, predictable and common operations performed the U.S with more than 2.5 million people having cataract surgery & lens implants each year.
-At Hudson Eye Physicians & Surgeons our cataract surgeons William Constad, M.D., Scott Walsman, M.D. & Venkatesh Brahma, M.D. typically perform the cataract operation and lens implant surgery on an outpatient basis which offers comfortable and convenient same-day surgery.
+At Hudson Eye Physicians & Surgeons our cataract surgeons William Constad, M.D. and Scott Walsman, M.D. typically perform the cataract operation and lens implant surgery on an outpatient basis which offers comfortable and convenient same-day surgery.

 The Cataract Surgery Procedure